-Study of major writers, works, and movements from the Civil War to the present.
+A study of major writers, works, and movements from the Civil War to the present.

 ENG-303.
 ADVANCED WORKSHOP IN CREATIVE WRITING

 Seminar experience where students write and critique poetry, fiction, nonfiction, or scripts.
 Specific genre designated in each course.